Frequently Asked Questions1. Why should I travel with TATU Adventures?

 You should be fully insured for medical emergencies, including repatriation.
 Be sure and check in advance whether your insurance policy covers hiking at high altitudes if you plan on climbing Mount Kilimanjaro or Mount Meru.
 Additionally, be aware if your insurance plan will make payments directly to providers or reimburse you later for overseas health expenditures.
 Most doctors in Tanzania expect payment in cash.

-If you plan to travel in remote areas or go on safari, we highly recommend having temporary insurance with Amref Flying Doctors (www.flydoc.org), which provides air ambulance evacuation services.
+If you plan to travel in remote areas or go on safari, we highly recommend having temporary insurance with Amref Flying Doctors (www.flydoc.org), which provides air ambulance evacuation services.10.
+Is it safe to travel in Tanzania?

 Tanzania is a safe travel destination worldwide.
-Nonetheless, it is important to take necessary precautions and use common sense.
+Nonetheless, it is important to take necessary precautions and use common sense.11.
+What is the weather like?

 Tanzania lies just south of the equator and typically enjoys a tropical climate.
 In the high mountains (such as Mount Kilimanjaro and Mount Meru) temperatures can descend to below freezing, especially at night.

 In Northern Tanzania, from June to September the weather is cooler and dry.
 From October to February the weather is hot, with short rains beginning late October and ending in December.
-The heavy rains fall from March to May.
+The heavy rains fall from March to May.12.
+What are your Terms & Conditions?

 To learn more about our terms and conditions please download the following document TATU Adventures Terms & Conditions